EmbarkStudios/rust-gpu/docs/src/codegen-args.md

 Dump the `SPIR-🇹` module across passes (i.e. all of the versions before/after each pass), as a combined report, to a pair of files (`.spirt` and `.spirt.html`) in `DIR`.
 <sub>(the `.spirt.html` version of the report is the recommended form for viewing, as it uses tabling for versions, syntax-highlighting-like styling, and use->def linking)</sub>

-### `--spirt-keep-custom-debuginfo-in-dumps`
+### `--spirt-strip-custom-debuginfo-from-dumps`

-When dumping (pretty-printed) `SPIR-🇹` (e.g. with `--dump-spirt-passes`), preserve all the custom (Rust-GPU-specific) debuginfo instructions, instead of converting them to the standard SPIR-V debuginfo (which `SPIR-🇹` pretty-prints specially).
+When dumping (pretty-printed) `SPIR-🇹` (e.g. with `--dump-spirt-passes`), strip all the custom (Rust-GPU-specific) debuginfo instructions, by converting them to the standard SPIR-V debuginfo (which `SPIR-🇹` understands more directly).

-The default (of performing that conversion) has prettier results, but is lossier if you want to see all instructions exactly as e.g. `--spirt-passes` see them.
+The default (keeping the custom instructions) is more verbose, but also lossless, if you want to see all instructions exactly as e.g. `--spirt-passes` see them.

+### `--spirt-keep-debug-sources-in-dumps`

+When dumping (pretty-printed) `SPIR-🇹` (e.g. with `--dump-spirt-passes`), preserve all the "file contents debuginfo" (i.e. from SPIR-V `OpSource` instructions), which will end up being included, in full, at the start of the dump.

+The default (of hiding the file contents) is less verbose, but (arguably) lossier.